Jacquelyne Jackson

 Jacquelyne Mary Johnson Jackson (February 24, 1932 – January 28, 2004) was an American sociologist, educator, and researcher on issues that affect elderly minority populations.
 She was involved in public policy debates on programs for this group for over 30 years.
-From 1978 onward she started a dialogue on social security accessibility for elderly minorities in consideration of sociological influence.
+From 1978, she started a dialogue on social security accessibility for elderly minorities in consideration of sociological influence.

 Early life and education

 Jacquelyne Mary Johnson and her fraternal twin sister, Jeanne Naomi Johnson were born on February 24, 1932, in Winston-Salem, North Carolina.
 Her parents were James and Beulah Johnson.
 Jacquelyne was raised in Tuskegee, Alabama.

 Jackson started her career when she witnessed an elderly couple that was forced to sell their home in order to have money for medical care, since there was no Medicare or Medicaid at the time.
 The couple was forced into public housing as a result.
 The result of the couple losing their home and life savings drove Jackson to pursue a career addressing the issues of elderly minorities as well as public service law and civil rights issues.
 Jackson attended Hampton Institute in 1950 for two years and pledged Delta Sigma Theta sorority there and then transferred to Wisconsin.
 Initially intending on being a lawyer she was influenced by two key professors at Wisconsin and later at Ohio State.
 She was awarded a Bachelor of Science degree in Sociology from the University of Wisconsin–Madison in 1953.
+She received her Master's of Science in sociology from the same university in 1955.
+At Ohio State University she received her Doctorate in Sociology in 1960.